edgedelta/docs/docs/appendices/on-prem-rehydration.md

 kubectl logs deployment/rehydration-poller -n edgedelta-rehydration
 ```

-9. Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the portal, and create rehydration requests.
+9. Return to the [Rehydrations](https://app.edgedelta.com/rehydrations) page in the portal, and then create rehydration requests.

     * The requests will be processed by the rehydration components that was just installed on your k8s cluster.